 Tom Levitt: In the US, the car was once seen as a saviour of urban transportation.
 Would you now say it is more likely to be the enemy, particularly in terms of more sustainable development?

-Peter Calthorpe: Well I think everything is fine until is it used too much.
-In the US, 85% of all trips are in cars - it’s too much.
+Peter Calthorpe: Well I think everything is fine until it is used too much.
+In the US, 85% of all trips are in cars – it’s too much.
 It has a huge economic burden, the middle class can’t afford to pay their mortgage.
 To own and operate a car in the US today costs more than US$5,000 per year.
-In the context of menial income of US$50,000 it is a very big number.
-And if you have a two or three-car household, it’s a bigger chunk of the household budget.
+If you have a two or three-car household, it’s a bigger chunk of the household budget.

 So there are big economic costs and then big environmental costs, which is obvious in terms of air quality and climate change, imported energy and all sorts of other things.
 But then there is also a social cost, which is the degree to which it seems to isolate people.
 You end up in communities where people have less and less interaction.
 And you can see that happening in China, where they are building these super blocks, which isolate people in very high density and in America’s case very low density.
 In both cases the isolation means you have to get into a car to get anywhere.

 It used to be in Chinese cities that people could walk or bike, use buses; and they still do to a very high extent because many can’t afford it.
-But as the car grows in ownership rates, the congestion levels are getting to be very unsustainable.
+But as car ownership grows, the congestion levels are getting to be unsustainable.

 You cannot build a high-density city and run it on cars – it is just physically impossible.
 We have a hard time making it work for low-density cities and we still have congestion anyway.
 So the path of China, focusing on circulation system of cars is really not going to succeed on the long run.

 TL: Do you think this is understood and accepted within China?